A Favorite Recipe

 Every summer during the short Michigan blueberry season she would make what became my favorite dessert–Blueberry Boy Bait.
 Because she only made it once a year, the cake was special.
 You can’t imagine how happy I was when she would offer me a piece of this treasured dessert.
 She was the best!

 A Copy of My Own

 Fast forward to the late 1980s when I was was living far away from Detroit.
 Vacationing in L A, I stopped at a thrift shop.
 While looking through the store’s collection of books, I came upon the Mary Margaret McBride Encyclopedia of Cooking.
-Could this be a copy of Mrs. LaBine’s cookbook?
+Could this be a copy of Mrs. Labine’s cookbook?
 The one with her Blueberry Boy Bait recipe?
 The cover was different but it sure looked familiar.

-I pulled the book from the shelf and flipped to through the first few pages.
-It published in the late 1950s (check) and was it was HUGE (check).
+I pulled the book from the shelf and flipped through the first few pages.
+It was published in the late 1950s (check) and it was HUGE (check).
 I excitedly flipped to the index, and there it was…my beloved Blueberry Boy Bait recipe, up close and in person.
 I hit the jackpot!